 This includes lending our expertise in capacity development, knowledge management, implementation mechanisms, and other key activities for humanitarian information management (IM) and coordination, to address the gap in IM and analysis.

-iMMAP produces information products such as maps (reference, thematic, ad-hoc), dashboards, spatial platforms, and reporting systems, all of which assist our partners in mapping their presence and activities, and managing and visualizing essential information for their specific programs such as activity reporting, resource management, and security, as well as identifying issues within their systems (e.g. duplication, delays, information gaps, etc.).
+iMMAP produces a range of static and interactive IM products such as maps, dashboards, spatial platforms, and reporting systems.
+These products assist our partners in mapping their presence and activities, also managing and visualizing essential information for their programs.

-ReportHub is currently the main reporting tool used by all humanitarian clusters active in Afghanistan, as endorsed by the Humanitarian Country Team.
+ReportHub has been identified as a major verification tool for the humanitarian community in Afghanistan and is currently the main reporting tool used by the humanitarian clusters and working groups active in the country, as endorsed by the HCT.

-iMMAP is committed to empowering humanitarian stakeholders and national capacities
+The IM-D3R project allows iMMAP to demonstrate its commitment to empowering humanitarian stakeholders and national capacities in Afghanistan

-to reach a professional understanding of the principles and best practices of information management in the humanitarian context.
+to reach a professional understanding of the principles and best practices of IM in a DRR and humanitarian context.